discordjs/discord.js/docs/examples/moderation.md

   // Ignore messages that aren't from a guild if (!message.guild) return;

-  // if the message content starts with "!kick" if (message.content.startsWith('!kick')) {
+  // If the message content starts with "!kick" if (message.content.startsWith('!kick')) {
     // Assuming we mention someone in the message, this will return the user
     // Read more about mentions over at https://discord.js.org/#/docs/main/master/class/MessageMentions